guillemontecinos/itp_fall_2018_open_source_studio/final_project/i18n_contribution.md

 5. Go to the repository's directory `$ Users/your_user/your_directory/p5.js-website/` and run `$ npm install` to install all the packages and dependencies for the website.
 6. Check if the packages are correctly installed by typing `npm run watch`.
 7. This should open a window in your browser with the site running at http://localhost:9000.
 8. Set `github.com/processing/p5.js-website` as the upstream of your local.
-Type the following to list the configured remote for your fork:
+Type the following to list the configured remote for your fork (or follow this [tutorial](https://help.github.com/articles/configuring-a-remote-for-a-fork/)):
 ```bash
 $ git remote -v
 origin  https://github.com/YOUR_USERNAME/YOUR_FORK.git (fetch)